Healthy Homes Assessment Havelock North Central

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
-The landlords are now required to make sure that their Havelock North Central rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals must be fully certified by 1 July 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords must ensure their Havelock North Central rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rental properties must be completely conforming by the 1st July 2024.

-We can assess the rental property you have in order to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager of any work which requirements to be completed, and offer a report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property and determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we will advise you or your property manager of any work required. needs to be done and offer a report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and landlords who are not complying may be liable for up to $7,200 plus additional healthier homes related fines.
+Failure to fulfill the requirements to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for up to $7,200 in addition to any healthy homes related fines.

-We are fully independent assessors of rental properties in addition, we’re completely qualified for both Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, as well as fully certified for both Healthy Homes and Homefit.

 Call Now 0800 894 138